-Shirtmaking was regarded as one of the quintessential sweated trades, notably highlighted in Thomas Hood's 1843 anti-'sweating' poem 'Song of the Shirt',Link opens in a new window.
+Shirtmaking was regarded as one of the quintessential sweated trades and was notably highlighted in Thomas Hood's 1843 anti-'sweating' poem 'Song of the Shirt'Link opens in a new window.
 By the time the Shirtmaking Trade Board was formed in 1914, the industry contained a mixture of increasingly mechanised factories, employers who operated smaller, less mechanised workshops, and employers who subcontracted the manufacture of shirts, through middlemen or women, to home workers (usually women).

 The need to fulfill army contracts led to increased pressure on the trade during the First World War.
 This is reflected in the Shirtmaking Trade Board papers, which include references to opposition to women workers moving into 'male' areas of work, concerns over the War Office's organisation and issuing of contracts, and a series of strikes after 1916.

 The trade board papers in the Trades Union Congress archive include 17 files relating to the shirtmaking industryLink opens in a new window.
 As part of the Modern Records Centre's 'Sweated trades' digitisation project, we have made a selection of these documents available online, including the items highlighted below.
 It is also possible to browse all of the digitised material relating to the Shirtmaking Trade BoardsLink opens in a new window.

 Working conditions and pay:

 The definition of scope summarises the types of work (and workers) covered by the Trade Board's minimum wage rates, as well as some of the jobs not covered.

 This document outlines the types of work covered and not covered by the Trade Board's minimum wage rates.